 It is the sliding or displacement of one vertebra in comparison with another.

-The word spondylolisthesis derives from two parts, spondylos which means backbone and listesis which means slip.
+The word spondylolisthesis derives from spondylosis, which means backbone, and lists which means slip.

 The forward gliding of an upper vertebra in a lower vertebra is known as anterolisthesis, while the backward recoil is known as retrolisthesis.

-Spondylolisthesis can cause a deformity of the spine, as well as a narrowing of the spinal canal (central spinal stenosis) or compression of the leaving nerve roots (foraminal stenosis).
+Spondylolisthesis can cause a spine deformity and a narrowing of the spinal canal (central spinal stenosis) or compression of the leaving nerve roots (foraminal stenosis).

-It becomes more apparent in people who are involved in very physical activities such as lifting weights, gymnastics or soccer.
+It becomes more apparent in people involved in physical activities such as lifting weights, gymnastics, or soccer.

 Men are more likely than women to develop symptoms from the disorder, mainly because they participate in more physical activities.